roman-milk/roman-milk.github.io/frank-and.md

  "Bullshit" Marsha said.
 "I'm doing it to make sure that she doesn't have a clear field if Frank doesn't work things out with Doris.
 As far as I'm concerned we have first dibs on Frank."

  The three of us went over and joined Hanna and I made the introductions.
 I spent the rest of the evening dancing with the three of them.
 When I danced with Brenda she naturally wanted to know what was going to happen between me and Doris.
-Report_Story #5